-Dozens injured in Jerusalem clashes between Palestinians and police
+Palestinians and Israeli police clash in Jerusalem over planned Arab evictions

 Video from the plaza surrounding the al-Aqsa Mosque showed officers in riot gear deploying stun grenades against a crowd of Palestinians throwing bottles and rocks.
 The fighting erupted after evening prayers on the final Friday of Ramadan, the Muslim holy month.
-More than 70,000 worships had gathered during the day at the mosque, one of Islam’s holiest sites and the location of frequent clashes between Palestinians and Israeli police who control access to compound.
+More than 70,000 worshipers had gathered during the day at the mosque, one of Islam’s holiest sites and the location of frequent clashes between Palestinians and Israeli police who control access to the compound.

 A police spokesman said officers had entered the complex after some in the crowd began throwing objects.
 Protesters blamed police for escalating the situation, according to media reports and social media.